tldr-pages/tldr/contributing-guides/style-guide.md

 ## Description syntax

-- Use backticks for quoting in descriptions as they highlighted in GitHub.
+- Use backticks (\`) for quoting in descriptions as they're highlighted in GitHub.

 ## Token syntax